-Slow speed forward and reverse operation is achieved by energizing a digital input that has been programmed to either Slow Speed Forward or Slow Speed Reverse (refer to the Digital Input Configuration parameters on page 111 for more information).
+Slow speed forward and reverse operation is achieved by energizing a digital input that has been programmed to either "Slow Speed Forward" or "Slow Speed Reverse" (refer to the Digital Input Configuration parameters on page 112 for more information).
+There are two slow speeds available.
+To activate the second slow speed (CFN 25 - 26), two digital inputs must be energized.
+The two digital inputs that must be energized for Slow Speed 2 are the original Slow Speed Forward / Slow Speed Reverse plus "Ramp Select".
 The active control source (Local Source or Remote Source) must be set to terminal.
-Slow Speed Start/Stop control is not available from the LCD keypad.
+The only way to start and stop the slow speed function is through the digital inputs.
+The LCD Keypad will not start and stop the slow speed function.
 The starter must be in the idle state in order to enter slow speed operation.

-Relay outputs can be programmed to energize during slow speed operation (refer to the Relay Output Configuration parameters on page 112 for more information).
+Relay outputs can be programmed to energize during slow speed operation (refer to the Relay Output Configuration parameters on page 113 for more information).
 This feature can be used to disable mechanical brakes or energize clutches during slow speed operation.